NWT Species Infobase

 What do the ranks mean?

 Each species is placed into one of ten standard ranks defined below.
+These territorial ranks link into a national general status ranking program for wild species in Canada.
 For more about species ranking, visit NWT Species General Ranking.

 - At Risk: Species at high risk of extinction or extirpation.
-This category is used only for species that have been assessed in detail as “Endangered” or “Threatened” in the NWT according to SARC or in Canada according to COSEWIC.
+This category is used only for species that have been assessed in detail as ‘Endangered’ or ‘Threatened’ in the NWT according to the NWT Species at Risk Committee (SARC) or in Canada according to the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

-- Sensitive: Species that are not at high risk of extinction or extirpation but require some special attention or protection to prevent them from becoming more at risk.
+- Sensitive: Species that are not at high risk of extinction or extirpation but required some special attention or protection to prevent them from becoming more at risk.

 - Secure: Species that are neither at risk nor sensitive.
 These species have the lowest priority for a detailed assessment.